AlexSpaces/Alexspaces/README.md

 ## Current Projects

 Learing PHP off and on
-COnverting Scratch code to JS Then C
+Converting Scratch code to JS Then C for a friend